taishariccara/vanilla-processors/README.md

 This book is aimed at anyone with an interest in how some popular audio FX work and with a keen drive to building some cool shit.
 No previous programming experience is assumed allthough this book is definitely not a Pd tutorial.
 The instructional parts of each chapter steer clear of any math, while the scientific part does include math aka crazy voodoo.

 ## Licensing?
 Vanilla Processors is licensed under the Creative Commons license: LINK.
-All source code published with the book is open sourceand licensed under the terms of the GPL: LINK
+All source code published with the book is open source and licensed under the terms of the GPL: LINK

 ## What about me, though?
 We hope you do fork our stuff and make pull requests!
 Creating issues in the issue tracker is also appreciated.